igordejanovic/parglare/docs/pglr.md

-In addition you will get a detailed information on all Shift/Reduce and Reduce/Reduce conflicts which makes much easier to see the exact cause of ambiguity and to use [todo:disambiuation rules]() to resolve the conflicts or to go with GLR if the grammar is not LR(1).
+In addition you will get a detailed information on all Shift/Reduce and Reduce/Reduce conflicts which makes much easier to see the exact cause of ambiguity and to use [disambiguation rules](./conflicts.md#resolving-conflicts) to resolve the conflicts or to go with GLR if the grammar is not LR(1).

 !!! note
     You can use `-d` option with any `pglr` command to put the parser in the debug